 a definitive review and re-analysis of large boulder accumulations in coastal settings on the southeast Australian coast.

-Specific areas of research interest include the analysis of tone systems, phonetics and phonology, the role of pragmatics in grammar, case-marking systems, morphosyntax, clause linkage, nominalization, grammaticalization and language contact.
+Specific areas of research interest include the analysis of tone systems, phonetics and phonology, the role of pragmatics in grammar, case-marking systems, morphosyntax, clause linkage, nominalization, grammaticalization, language contact and lexicography.

 |Assoc Prof Anilkumar K Samtani||Prof Samtani's areas of expertise are in intellectual property law and information technology law.
 His current research works focus on trademarks and bilateralism in intellectual property rule-making.